gradle/gradle/subprojects/docs/src/docs/release/notes.md

 <pre><tt>./gradlew compareGradleBuilds</tt></pre>

 If there are _any_ differences found, a link to the HTML report identifying the differences will be given in the output.

-### Bootstrap plugin (experimental)

-We would like to make it as easy as possible to migrate from a different build tool to Gradle.
-This release includes an experimental [Bootstrap plugin](userguide/bootstrap_plugin.html).
-For Gradle 1.3 we plan to have it stable and of production quality.

 ### JSR-330 dependency injection for plugins and tasks (unstable)